section-engineering-education/engineering-education/articles/10-tips-for-working-with-node.js/index.md

 ## 7. Always keep your code simple and light

-It is important to keep the Node.js codebase compact and shallow to reduce the latency and speed up the response time of a Node.js application.
+It is important to keep the Node.js codebase compact and shallow to reduce the latency and speed up the response time of the application.
 Some devices are slower and their latencies are higher thus you need to keep the code small, well-arranged executions and light.
 The same ideas should be applied to your server code as well.
 While writing your Node.js code ensure proper and appropriate naming of things for